 Rent decreases will be passed on from the next rent period after a change in household circumstances.

-Lease agreements entered into before 1 March 2014
+Lease agreements dated before 1 March 2014

 How long visitors can stay